EikaGruppen/A-Golang-CLI-to-rule-them-all/golang-cli.md

 «p»_🤔 Tip: SDK stands for_ Software Development Kit _, and is a client-code for a specific language and service_

-# Rule them all

-«p» Safer and more convenient auth

-«p» Integrate all your services

-«p» Bind them
-«p»                      _in the darkness?_

-#### -> more efficient and satisfying workflow

 # Examples

 #### status